yajrendrag/unmanic-plugins/source/convert_multichan_audio_to_2ch/description.md

 #### <span style="color:blue">default_lang</span>
 if the preceeding option is selected, this option becomes visible and you must indicate a language of an existing multichannel stream which, when converted to
 2channel, will marked as a default audio stream

+#### <span style="color:blue">normalize_2_channel_stream</span>
+selecting this option will apply a normalization filter to the 2 channel aac streams.
+This is useful when converting multichannel to 2 channel as what is typical voice range in the center channel seems to sound muddled and low volume after conversion.
+The default settings are should be a very good starting point and most people will not need to modify the settings.
+Otherwise, you can modify the settings that will appear below this when this option is enabled.

+#### <span style="color:blue">I</span>
+Integrated Loudness Target

+#### <span style="color:blue">LRA</span>
+Loudness Range

+#### <span style="color:blue">TP</span>
+Maximum True Peak

 :::note
 This plugin will create a stereo aac or libfdk_aac stereo stream from each multichannel